yurifranconeri/algorithms-data-structures/README.md

 I'll try to improve or break the codes as much as possible :)

-> The man who codes the program should create the tests. – Coder Stark
+> The man who codes the program should create the tests!